gpvigano/gpvulc/README.md

 **Important:** these libraries must be linked as static libraries, they are not designed to be compiled and linked as dynamic linking libraries.
 This feature could be a future development, changes are needed to prevent allocation and deallocation in different modules.

-**Warning for Code::Blocks:** it is not possible to link 32 bit libraries with the default Code::Blocks/mingw 64 bit installation, 32 bit libraries cannot be found.
+**Warning for Code::Blocks:** it is not possible to link 32 bit libraries with the default Code::Blocks/mingw 64 bit installation (32 bit libraries cannot be found).
 The toolchain installed along with Code::Blocks-mingw (64 bit) cannot build 32 bit.
 [You need to install the 32 bit toolchain yourself and point CodeBlocks to use that one to build for 32 bit.](https://forums.codeblocks.org/index.php/topic,23817.msg162483.html#msg162483)